Official Global Travel Advisories

 Avalanches present a risk year round in mountainous areas, where the weather can be unpredictable.
 Always carefully follow the advice of local authorities.

 Latest avalanche warnings - WSL Institute for Snow and Avalanche Research SLF

 Heavy rains may occur in the spring and summer and may result in flooding.

 Geneva - Permanent Mission of Canada to the Office of the United Nations

-For emergency assistance after hours, call the Embassy of Canada in Berne or, if you are in the canton of Geneva, the Permanent Mission, and follow the instructions.
-You may also call the Emergency Watch and Response Centre in Ottawa toll-free at 00 800 2326-6831.
+For emergency consular assistance, call the embassy of Canada in Bern or, if you are in the canton of Geneva, the Permanent Mission, and follow the instructions.
+At any time, you may also contact the Emergency Watch and Response Centre in Ottawa.

 - Date modified: